 - Low agent utilization = high labor costs and cost per call

 You’d be inclined to think that the best call centers are obsessively committed to keeping their agent utilization rates high.
-And the vast majority of them are, because this which in turn, has the effect of minimizing cost per call.
+And the vast majority of them are, because this has the effect of minimizing cost per call.

-Yet, in this scenario, a problem arises: high utilization rates taken to the extreme, can actually increase your costs by driving agent turnover rates higher.
-Whenever utilization numbers approach 80% – 90%, the call center will see relatively high agent attrition rates because they are pushing the agents too hard.
+But, there’s a problem with this scenario.
+High utilization rates taken to the extreme, can actually increase your costs by driving up agent turnover rates.
+Whenever utilization numbers approach 80% – 90%, the call center will start to see relatively high agent attrition rates because they are pushing the agents too hard.

 Extremely high utilization leads to burnout, and that, in turn, leads to turnover.
 Turnover is one of the most costly things that a call center can experience.